This post on Compassionate Austin is written

 As a member of the Compassionate Communities campaign, Compassionate Austin has an inherent set of core values expressed in the Charter for Compassion and the Austin City Council Resolution designating Austin as a compassionate city.
 As an Austin based movement and in recognition of Leadership Austin’s example for their community, Compassionate Austin also affirms and supports the core values stated on the Leadership Austin website.

 We at FaithX want to thank Compassionate Austin for everything it’s doing to help make our neighborhoods, countries, and planet a better place to live.
-And we encourage our readers to reach out to Compassionate Austin by donating your time, finances, and prayers to support their noble mission in making compassion an integral part of the culture.
+And we encourage our readers to reach out to them by donating your time, finances, and prayers to support their noble mission in making compassion an integral part of the culture.

 The Compassionate Austin Leadership Team